spatie/typescript-transformer/docs/dtos/class-property-processors.md

 - `ApplyNeverClassPropertyProcessor` when a property is not well-typed, `never` is used as Typescript type, so you know your properties can be better typed
 - `DtoCollectionClassPropertyProcessor` replaces `DtoCollections` from the `spatie/data-transfer-object` package with their Typescript equivalents

-Specifically for Laravel we include the following processors in the Laravel package:
+Specifically for Laravel, we include the following processors in the Laravel package:

-- `LaravelCollectionClassPropertyProcessor` since Laravel has a `Collection` type which is actually an `array` we can replace it
+- `LaravelCollectionClassPropertyProcessor` since Laravel has a `Collection` type which is an `array` we can replace

 ## Writing class property processors